lawrennd/snippets/_information-game/includes/mgf-analysis-example.md

 \subsection{Detecting Transitions with Moment Generating Functions}

-\notes{The moment generating function (MGF) provides a powerful tool for analyzing variable transitions and detecting quantum-like vs. classical behavior.}
+\notes{How can we detect transitions between quantum-like and classical behaviour?
+The moment generating function (MGF) of the entropy provides a potential route for analyzing variable transitions and detecting transitions between $X$ and $M$.}

 \slides{
 * MGF: $M_Z(t) = \mathbb{E}[e^{tZ}] = \exp(A(\theta+t) - A(\theta))$